selyamanis/al-maktaba/README.md

 	Login Name : visitor
 	Password : visitor

-These 4 users  are required for the proper functioning of the application, which is why their actions of "edit" and "delete" are disabled.
+These 4 users  are required for the proper functioning of the application, which is why the actions of "edit" and "delete" them are disabled.

 ---